 receive year-long mentorship and support to apply for grant funding.

-- Weekend three: Location TBA (August or September)
+- Weekend three: Location Bowen Island (August 2-5)

 - Weekend four: Vancouver (November)

 In addition to in-person gatherings, we have five online calls which take place before and during the program.
 There are also three small group meetings that happen between each weekend either in person or online.